MS Thesis Guidelines

 Committee recommendation form

-The committee recommendation form must be submitted to the director of graduate studies and then to the Graduate College for approval at least 3 weeks prior to the thesis defense date.
+The committee recommendation form must be submitted to the Graduate College for processing at least 3 weeks prior to the thesis defense date.
+The form must be approved by your advisor and then submitted to the graduate program coordinator to obtain approval from the director of graduate studies.
 Please note:

 - The form must be typed on the PDF.
 Handwritten versions will not be accepted.